ng-Classic/ng-classic/aio/content/guide/typescript-configuration.md

 # TypeScript configuration

-TypeScript is a primary language for Angular Classicapplication development.
+TypeScript is a primary language for Angular Classic application development.
 It is a superset of JavaScript with design-time support for type safety and tooling.

 Browsers can't execute TypeScript directly.
 Typescript must be "transpiled" into JavaScript using the *tsc* compiler, which requires some configuration.

-This page covers some aspects of TypeScript configuration and the TypeScript environment that are important to Angular Classicdevelopers, including details about the following files:
+This page covers some aspects of TypeScript configuration and the TypeScript environment that are important to Angular Classic developers, including details about the following files:

 | Files                                                    | Details |
 |:---                                                      |:---     |